MerginMaps/docs/src/manage/dashboard-maps/index.md

 All maps on the <DashboardShortLink /> by default use [<MainPlatformName /> vector tile service](../../gis/settingup_background_map/#online-services-1) as a background map.

-The webmap is refreshed automatically, you will see the latest version of your project all the time, even without refreshing web page.
+The webmap is refreshed automatically, you will see the latest version of your project all the time, even without refreshing the web page.

 The **Layers** panel lists all available layers displayed on the map, together with their legend as defined in QGIS.
-The eye button next to layer name controls the visibility of layers.
+The eye button next to the layer name controls the visibility of layers.
 If you have defined map themes in your project, these are visible on top of the layers panel.

 ![Mergin Maps webmaps toggle layer visibility](./webmaps-toggle-layer-visibility.webp "Mergin Maps webmaps toggle layer visibility")